 Not so, necessarily.
 It largely depends on your attitude.

 Jia Wei Zhang, a student of Personality Psychology at UC Berkeley, California, and Dr. Ryan T. Howell, an Associate Professor of Psychology at San Francisco State University, in June 2014 came out with a paper in the Journal of Research in Personality that says ‘material buyers experience equal happiness from experiential and material purchases.’

 Everyone has been told if you spend your money on life experiences, it will make you happier, but we found that is not always the case,” said Ryan Howell.
 On his website, BeyondThePurchase, Howell asks, “Have you ever spent money on something that didn’t make you as happy as you thought it would?
 If so, you’re not alone.
 Is it possible to become happier by changing your spending habits?

-The researchers found that when material buyers purchase experiences, they are not much happier because their purchase is outside the comfort line of their personality types and intrinsic values.
+The researchers found that when material buyers purchase experiences, they are not much happier — because that purchase is outside the comfort zone of their personality type and values.